nbielak/todos_app/README.md

 # Todos App

 This application uses React and Redux to create, edit, and delete todos.
-Todo information is stored in `localStorage`.
+Todo information is saved in `localStorage`.